reykjavik-university/2014-T-514-VEFT/Week07/Caching.md

 }
 ```

-The if you wanted for example to cache a action that return your info one could this:
+Then if you wanted for example to cache an action that returns your info, one could this:

 ```c#
 [Route("myperson")]